Lipoprotein-Associated Phospholipase A2

 medicines that lower lipid levels and making lifestyle changes.

-New research suggests that Lp-PLA2 may better show who is at risk for cardiovascular
+New research suggests that Lp-PLA2 may better show who is at risk for heart disease

-disease and stroke than HDL ("good) cholesterol, LDL ("bad") cholesterol, and VLDL
+and stroke than HDL ("good") cholesterol, LDL ("bad") cholesterol, and VLDL cholesterol.

 Why do I need this test?